y-arjun-y/arjunyadav/pages-md/analytics.md

 ### Countries where this website has been accessed

-Showcases countries that have contributed to the overall web traffic for the website between 18 Apr, 2022-18 May, 2022.
+Showcases countries that have contributed to the overall web traffic for [arjunyadav.net](/) between Apr 18, 2022-May 18, 2022.

 Data from [CloudFlare](https://cloudflare.com).
 Original SVG was created with [gallpeters](https://gallpeters.vercel.app) (a [project](/projects/#gallpeters) I made).
-Last updated 18 May, 2022.
+Last updated May 18, 2022.

 <img src="/map.svg" />